MaoMaoCV/maomaocv.github.io/_posts/2024-02-01-effortless-web.markdown

 ---
 layout: post
-title:  Custom Website
+title:  Effortless Web
 date:   2024-02-01 13:19:19+0800
 image:  00001.jpg
 tags:
 ---

 ---

-## Project Name: Fast Personalized Website Deployment Platform
+Effortless Web: Zero-Maintenance & Cost-Free GitHub Page Deployment

 #### 1. Project Background
 With the advent of the digital era, the online presence of personal brands has become crucial.
 Although there are various website-building platforms on the market, there is still a portion of the population unable to own personalized websites due to cost or technical barriers.
 This project aims to provide a low-cost, maintenance-free, and easily customizable website solution by combining the usability of Squarespace with the free domain service of GitHub Pages.